dennis-nguyen/nytreact/README.md

-New York Times Article Scrubber
+New York Times Article Searcher
 ===============

 ### Summary
 Ever looked at a New York Times Article and wanted to jot down some notes, but didn't have a pen?
 I have great news for you!
-The **New York Times Article Scrubber** is the web app that was made for someone like you.
-The **New York Times Article Scrubber** allows you to search for articles from the New York Times API.
+The **New York Times Article Searcher** is the web app that was made for someone like you.
+The **New York Times Article Searcher** allows you to search for articles from the New York Times API.
 You then can save your favorite articles and even add notes to them!

 ### Feature List
 - Users can search for articles by supplying a topic and date range.